gszep/gpuweb/Roadmap.md

 - Shading Language
   - Open Question: Should the API accept human authorable source?
 Should it accept bytecode?
 Both?
   - Consensus: Some text form of the shading language would need to be specified (not just a binary form)
+  - Consensus: The shading language must be no more expressive then SPIR-V in Logical Addressing Mode
 - GPU-Driven Rendering
 - Threading model
 - Consensus: Don't include bundles / secondary command buffers in the MVP